aaronbloomfield/ics/hws/hw-fuzzing.md

 ```

 Note: it may be that your computer needs to use `http://127.0.0.1:5000/FUZZ` instead.

+Also note: sometimes Macs have issues with port 5000.
+If that is the case, then try any other port (5001, 5002, etc.).

 Following the output specifications described above, the output should be exactly as follows.
 Note that the order of the lines does not matter, as long as the format of each line is exact.